richard-hajek/mapf/README.md

 ## Overview

-This project provides a framework for solving Multi-Agent Path Finding problems, where multiple agents need to navigate from their starting positions to goal positions while avoiding obstacles and collisions.
+This project provides a framework for solving Adversarial Multi-Agent Path Finding problems, where multiple agents need to navigate from their starting positions to goal positions while avoiding obstacles and collisions.
 The project currently includes:

-- A grid-based MAPF environment
+- A grid-based ACPF environment
 - Multiple AI implementations with varying levels of sophistication
 - Utilities for evaluating and comparing AI performance